PDIS/transcript/2023-05-04-Conversation-with-OpenAI.md

 ### Audrey Tang:
 Well, this process always works.
 It's just to what degree does the consensus built by this process is seen as legitimate by the stakeholders?
 This is another problem altogether.
 If you bring people into a Polis conversation, provided that they don't, I don't know, hack, compromise, they're like, it always produced some sort of consensus.

-But the people who boycott this conversation may try to delegitimize the whole effort of going through a Polis conversation or a sortation or a referendum and so on.
+But the people who boycott this conversation may try to delegitimize the whole effort of going through a Polis conversation or a sortition or a referendum and so on.
 And how to bring these people into the conversation with a good enough promise, pre-commitment, accountability, like no matter how radical your ideas are, if they make it to the top 10 or top 20, we hold ourselves accountable to answer to them one by one.
 But if you then proceed to actually not answer them, then it creates a legitimacy crisis.
 It will feel like you're just running a survey for show and so on.

 And that would delegitimize the whole result.
 So the quality of pre-commitment, even just time, right?
 When I was a minister at large for social innovation, I would just say, I pre-commit four hours of my time or seven hours of my time to come to the vicinity of the people's main concerns are.
 So, if we have a municipal conversation, a controversial issue that is mostly on Southern Taiwan, or even on one of our remote islands, I commit to fly there to spend a day or two days with the local people to understand what those statements actually mean.